 At the very least, all APIs should encrypt data transfers with TLS/SSL.
 This is the same technology used to secure connections between websites and visitors — it’s what provides the “S” in “HTTPS.”
 Basic encryption is cheap, effective, and easy to set up.
-There’s no excuse to skip it.
+Any good API design example includes it, and there’s really no excuse to skip it.

 3. Use clear syntax for resources, collections, and path names.

 Integrations that implement API design best practices will utilize clear syntax for resources, collections, and path names.
 This is because syntax dictates the API’s abilities.

 To review briefly, a resource is an item on a server that can be accessed via the server’s API.
 These are the things that can be retrieved, placed, modified, and/or removed via API requests.
 For example, video, channel, and comment are all resources in YouTube’s API.
 Multiple related resources can be grouped under a collection, like channels or a playlist of videos.

 Similar to how text and elements of a graphical user interface should signal their purpose, the labels you assign your server resources and collections are key for helping developers understand your internals.